jtomchak/react-movie-town/README.md

 ```

 6. Now state knows about our movies we can render the movie posters onto the page!!! `"https://image.tmdb.org/t/p/w500/" + movie.poster_path`

+* We probably want to filter out movies that don't have a poster path.
+Don't want any broken images showing up!!

+7. Once we've got our posters rendering to the page, it's time we style them up, and get them looking nice.
+[Bootstrap Thumbnails](https://react-bootstrap.github.io/components/images/#thumbnail-divider)